xdudakm/smart-contract/readme.md

 8. Connect to your classmate via exposed ip.
 Vote on their smart contract and see what happens on the website.
 9. Inspect code of both smart contract and web app to see, what has happened under the hood.

+If unexpected behaviour happens, open web browser console.

 ## Customize the smart contract

 Now your task is to change this smart contract to the one for selling e-books.
+We will just change the existing smart contract and frontend.
+The smart contract is just for demonstration, without using any balance when selling books.

-### Change smart contract
+### 1. Change smart contract

 1. Change storage to BookStore with following values:

 - books: Mapping<u32, Book>,
 - num_books: u32

-Book will have owner(AccountId), title, author name, content hash, price, and sold flag.
+Book will have owner(AccountId), title, author_name, content_hash, price, and for_sale flag.

 2. Implement the BookStore